AlibabaCloudDocs/vod/intl.en-US/API Reference/CDN for ApsaraVideo VOD/Domain name management/DescribeVodDomainDetail.md

 For a list of error codes, visit the [API Error Center](https://error-center.alibabacloud.com/status/product/vod).

 The following table describes the common errors that this operation can return.
-For more information about errors common to all operations, see [Common errors](https://help.aliyun.com/document_detail/52841.html?spm=a2c4g.11186623.2.17.72657c55cS5tmj).
+For more information about errors common to all operations, see [Error codes](~52841~).

 |Error code